rexkenley/CrmUG2019/README.md

 A sample project for **Advance Dynamics 365 CE Customization utilizing modern JS** presentation.
 This project also incorporates the **React PowerApps Component Framework Public Preview**

 **Thanks to all those who came to my presentation.
 I am deeply humbled and amazed at the number of people who want to be the "Scotty" on their Enterprise.
-I plan to add new projects in the future once pcf becomes live.**
+I plan to add new projects in the future once pcf react becomes live.**

 [Use of React and Office UI Fabric React in the PowerApps component framework is now available for public preview](https://powerapps.microsoft.com/en-us/blog/use-of-react-and-office-ui-fabric-react-in-the-powerapps-component-framework-is-now-available-for-public-preview/)